-She also shared that she bought bus ticket from Hanoi to Ho Chi Minh City (HCMC).
+She also shared that she bought a bus ticket from Hanoi to Ho Chi Minh City (HCMC).
 This incident happened in Nha Trang where she transited.
 According to the Taiwanese tourist, the seats weren’t numbered so two female passengers on the bus wanted to seat near the window instead of the last row which was said to be uncomfortable.
 They tried to convince the assistant but he responded by threatening them and anyone who didn’t follow his arrangement.

 Clip: The assistant yelled and threw away passengers’ belongings

-The videos as well as the remarks quickly attracted great attention from both locals and foreign tourists and raised an outrage among tourism communities.
-Majority of the opinions agreed with the poster, that this driver’s assistant’s behaviors were inexcusably wrong and he very much damaged the image of Vietnam tourism in general.
+The videos as well as the remarks quickly attracted great attention from both locals and foreign tourists and raised outrage among tourism communities.
+Majority of the opinions agreed with the poster, that this driver’s assistant’s behaviours were inexcusably wrong and he very much damaged the image of Vietnam tourism in general.
 Many local people felt sorry for the two passengers and wished them to have other great experiences in Vietnam.

 Queen Café Open denied responsibility

 On 27th July many local reporters had contacted to Queen Café Open in Hanoi for clarification.
-According to management staffer of this bus company, as seen on the videos, the color of the bus wasn’t identical with Queen Café Open’s buses which are painted white.
+According to management staffer of this bus company, as seen on the videos, the colour of the bus wasn’t identical with Queen Café Open’s buses which are painted white.
 They also said that their company sells open tour tickets on routes, from Hanoi they have tickets to Hoian only.
 These tourists might have bought tickets from Queen Café Open from Hanoi to Hoian then from Hoian they used service from another bus company to continue their journey.

 Explanation from Viet Nhat Travel